Man Up | Ep. 194 • June 9, 2017

 “The manic pixie dream girl exists solely in the fevered imaginations of sensitive writers and directors to teach broodingly soulful young men to embrace life in its infinite mysteries and adventures.
 The manic pixie dream girl is an all-or-nothing proposition: audiences either wanna marry her instantly despite her being, you know, a fictional character, or they want to commit grievous bodily harm against them and her immediately family.”

-So basically, this is a girl – I’m going to summarize what he’s got here.
+So basically, this is a girl – I’m going to try to summarize what he’s got here.
 This is a girl who acts insane, outgoing, brings the shy, introverted ‘hero’ in the movie out of his shell.
 Think of 500 Days of Summer, think of Eternal Sunshine of the Spotless Mind.

 Those are classic manic fairy dream girl movies.
 And you got this shy guy who actually believes deep down inside for various reasons.
 It’s deeper than this, but because deep down inside, he believes that he is actually awesome.
 He is actually great.
 He just needs to – and when he’s with that girl, the manic fairy dream girl, she brings it out in him.
 She brings out his awesomeness, his greatness out of him.